 Contrary to popular belief British waters are remarkably diverse – with over 30 species of shark, including some of the fastest, rarest, largest and most highly migratory sharks in the world.

 In 1998, Basking Sharks were listed under the Wildlife and Countryside Act (1981), and the stage was set for additional sharks to make the leap from commercially exploited fish to ‘wildlife’ – a highly significant change in mind-set.
 However this did not benefit many other species, although all Devolved Administrations have now adopted protective measures which prohibit the retention of Basking Shark, White Skate and Angelshark.

 In 2012 the Trust influenced Scotland’s adoption of the Scottish Elasmobranch Protection Order, which prohibits the retention of a further 26 species of shark, skate and ray.
-With Defra publishing its Shark, Skate and Ray Conservation Plan in 2011 there is now a solid framework from which to deliver positive domestic management and protection for sharks.
+With the Department for Environment, Food and Rural Affairs (Defra) publishing its Shark, Skate and Ray Conservation Plan in 2011 there is now a solid framework from which to deliver positive domestic management and protection for sharks.

 During the past five years the Shark Trust has specifically contributed to the following groups in the UK:

 The UK BAP aims to conserve and enhance biological diversity in the UK.
 As an active lead partner in the Basking Shark and Common Skate Species Action Plans (SAP’s), the Trust was pleased to contribute to the adoption of a further 13 sharks to the BAP process in 2007.